Balen-Dev/NokiaSnake/README.md

 # NokiaSnake
-The famous Nokia snake game made using Java Swing and FlatLaf library (for theming).
+The famous Nokia Snake game made using Java Swing and FlatLaf library (for theming).